 Web scraping is the automated process of extracting information from websites—transforming unstructured web content into structured, usable data.
 It’s frequently used to gather valuable insights, track market trends, or consolidate information scattered across multiple sources online.

-Traditionally, web scraping relies on manual scripting or rigid automation tools designed for specific webpage layouts, which often break when even small webpage elements change.
-Agents are particularly well-suited to web scraping because their increased autonomy and adaptability allow them to effectively handle complexity.
-Scraping web content can be challenging due to frequent changes on websites, requiring continuous adjustments to maintain data relevance and quality.
+Traditionally, web scraping relies on manual scripting or rigid automation tools.
+These are typically designed for specific webpage layouts.
+The downside?
+These tools often break when even small webpage elements change.
+As a result, these tools require continuous adjustments to maintain data relevance and quality.
 Even minor alterations, such as changes in HTML elements or button placements, can disrupt conventional scraping workflows.
+This is why agents are particularly well-suited to web scraping.
+Their increased autonomy and adaptability allow them to adapt to changes and effectively handle complexity.

-Agents, however, dynamically leverage multiple tools to flexibly respond to these evolving conditions.
-They can reason over structured and unstructured content scraped from the web and are more fault tolerant with their ability to try out alternative ways.
+Agents can dynamically leverage multiple tools to flexibly respond to evolving conditions.
+They can execute web searches, open URLs and reason over structured and unstructured content scraped from the web.
+Their ability to try out alternative ways makes them more fault tolerant.
 They are thus providing a more robust and resilient alternative to traditional automation methods.

 Let’s now take a look at the business challenge of web scraping and how agents can help.